'I was speechless at royal wedding invite'

 Twelve-year-old Amelia Thompson has been invited to Windsor Castle for Prince Harry and Meghan Markle's wedding.

-Amelia was left traumatised after witnessing the bomb blow up after the Ariana Grande concert in May 2017.
+Amelia was left traumatised after witnessing the deadly bomb blast at an Ariana Grande concert in Manchester in May 2017.

 -